RESOURCES FOR HEALTH EQUITY

 Heart disease, emotional well-being, and cancer are serious health problems for all Americans, especially African Americans.
 This interactive web tool will help you learn why African Americans are at increased risk, how to protect your health and well-being, and help others do the same.

-Developed by a collaboration of Anthem, Inc., City of Hope, National Urban League, and Pfizer Inc.VIEW
+Developed by a collaboration of Anthem, Inc., City of Hope, National Urban League, Pfizer Inc., and 100 Black Men of America, Inc.VIEW

 This website electronically delivers free turnkey solutions for providers to increase vaccination rates for children, adults, and pregnant women.
 Because disparities in vaccinations can lead to disease outbreaks, this website provides tools to address vaccination disparities across race/ethnicity, age, socioeconomic status, and geography (urban vs. rural).
 This site also provides a vehicle for connecting providers to their state immunization programs and local immunization coalitions.